What's so great about using Design Sprint?

 Phase 3: Decide

 Analyzing all of the ideas that were conceived during Phases 1 and 2, you will eliminate the wild and currently unfeasible ones to focus on those ideas you feel are best.
 Not every idea is practical or actionable and only a few will fit the challenge statement created by your partner company.

 In this phase, you bring your marketing ideas to life.
 A prototype is something that can be tested with an existing or potential customer.
 It can be anything: a drawing on paper, a keynote model, a HTML demo, etc. Ultimately, this phase is a low-cost method for you to build a representation of your proposed marketing solution for the partner company’s challenge.

 Phase 5: Test

 In this optional phase, you will go out and test your prototype developed in Phase 5 with real users.
 Gather data from these interactions that will either validate or disprove your solution represented by the prototype.
-This information will provide you with invaluable insights that you can share with your partner company.
+This information will provide you with invaluable marketing insights that you can share with your partner company.

 Phase 6: Win

 You’re now done with the design sprint process!
 After submitting your marketing idea, earn extra Mahi Bucks by voting and writing comments on other submitted ideas (feature yet to come).
 Then, feel free to try another challenge as you wait for your partner company to award its favorite participant submissions with cash.
 Also, don’t forget to update your GoMahi.com profile to impress those recruiters and companies who are constantly scanning the GoMahi.com crowd.